jarvispact/nope/docs/blog-post-write-your-own-zod/BLOGPOST.md

 - **Typesafety:** The static type is inferred correctly for success and error case.
 - **Runtime safety:** The value at runtime matches our validation logic.

-Lets start by defining some utilities:
+Lets start by defining the utilities:

 ```ts
 type Ok<T> = { status: 'OK'; value: T };